How To Write an Ecommerce Website Requirements Specification Document: Tips, Tricks, and Best Practices

 Web server – Which web server do you want to use?
 Nginx is by far the most popular.
 It’s a web server that can also be used as a reverse proxy, load balancer, mail proxy, and HTTP cache.

 Programming language – Which programming/scripting language will be used?
 Platforms like Magento 2.3.x support PHP 7.1.3+.
 Depending on the ecommerce platform, this may vary.

 Communication – How will you communicate with developers and your in-house team?
-Common choices are email, Skype, and Slack, but this is all up to you.
+Common choices are email, Skype, and Slack, different video conferencing tools like Zoom, or so. but this is all up to you.